alexechoi/british-airways-py/README.md

 # British Airways API Python Package

 This Python package provides an interface to fetch data from the British Airways Low-Price Finder API.
-Currently, it supports fetching the **cheapest round-trip flights** and **monthly pricing graphs** for specified routes. **This package is in no way affiliated with British Airways**
+Currently, it supports fetching the **cheapest round-trip flights**, **monthly pricing graphs**, and **calendar pricing data** for specified routes.

+⚠️ **Disclaimer:** This package is in no way affiliated with British Airways.

+---

 ## Features

 - Fetch the **cheapest round-trip flights** for a region and origin airport.
-- Retrieve **monthly pricing data** for a specific route.
+- Retrieve **monthly pricing data** for a specific route and trip length.
+- Fetch **calendar-based pricing data** for specific months, showing daily flight prices.

 ---